So stay tuned to this station,

-- A character dies because he had spoken his last line.
+- Mr. Mcgullicuddy dies because he had spoken his last line.

 - Dave and Maddie rush off to find a preacher in the hope that by getting married they can save the series (and their lives).

-- A popular supporting character chews out the leads for their off-set drama derailing the series and asserts that if there is a god in heaven she and her love interest will get a spin off.
+- A popular supporting character, Agnes, chews out the leads for their off-set drama derailing the series and asserts that if there is a god in heaven she and her love interest will get a spin off.

-- The closing narration notes that the crime they were investigating before they got distracted by the fact their show was ending has never been solved.
+- The closing screens note that the Anselmo Case, which kept being brought up as a Running Gag and which the cast were presumably investigating before they got distracted by the fact their show was ending, has never been solved.

 - The last episode of Becker has a brief mention of a patient named Nielsen (after the company that provides TV ratings) and how the numbers of his chart seem fine to him.

 - Also the last episode was titled "DNR" meaning Do Not Resucitate.
 A medical term for patients who do not want to be revived if they are dying.